 Life was dangerous, hard, and lived in the shadow of invasion and death.
 It was also exciting and shot through with optimism.
 People pulled together and helped strangers; they broke rules and exploited neighbours.
 They bonded with, and stole from one another, they grew to understand, and to dislike each other.
 They tolerated without complaint and they complained without tolerance.
 They were scared and fearless, they coped and they cracked.
 They lost all hope, and they looked to the future.
 They behaved, in short, like a lot of human beings.

 Joshua is currently working as the Historical Advisor on Dunkirk, Christopher Nolan’s epic adventure movie set during the Dunkirk evacuation of May/June 1940.
-Inspired by Joshua’s oral history Forgotten Voices of Dunkirk, the film features Mark Rylance, Kenneth Branagh, Tom Hardy and Cillian Murphy, and is due to be released in July 2017.
+The film features Mark Rylance, Kenneth Branagh, Tom Hardy and Cillian Murphy, and is due to be released in July 2017.

 Joshua has recently written and presented two Radio 4 documentaries.
 The Real Rachman: Lord of the Slums sought the truth about notorious slum landlord Peter Rachman, while The Little Stamp That Became the Most Valuable Thing in the World told the extraordinary story of the smudgy little postage stamp that sold recently for $9.5 million at Sotheby’s New York.
 For the former programme, Joshua interviewed Nicholas van Hoogstraten, a man on whose Old Bailey murder trial he had worked many years before.
 Joshua rather likes this fact; it seems to highlight both the continuity and the novelty of the path he is on.
 To give you a sense of that path, here are a handful of Joshua Levine’s most recent reviews:

 The Real Rachman: Lord of the Slums (BBC Radio 4)